AlAstapchyk/AlAstapchyk/README.md

 - 👋 Hi, I’m @AlAstapchyk (Alexander Astapchyk)
 - 👀 I’m interested in game developing
 - 🌱 I’m currently learning Unity and Blender
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mobile game development on Unity
 - 📫 How to reach me: tel +375299035292, email alastapchyk@gmail.com

 <!---